thuduc/gformula-sas2python/README.md

 ### PoC Assessment
 * See [POC_ASSESSMENT.md](POC_ASSESSMENT.md) for detailed assessment of the SAS to Python conversion plan ([PYTHON_CONVERSION_PLAN.md](PYTHON_CONVERSION_PLAN.md)) and the conversion implementation.
-* We manually confirmed the core of these findings, especially from Claude Code (using Opus 4) since it does a much more comprehensive analysis of the code than Gemini CLI
+* We manually confirmed the core of these findings, especially from Claude Code (using Opus 4) since it does a much more comprehensive analysis of the code than Gemini CLI.
+The LLM is not only able to convert regular SAS code (data step, proc functions), but also able to replace the complicated mathematical equations with ready to use packages.
+The outputs from the conversion do not exactly follow the SAS line by line, which requires a subject matter expert to interpret, check, and make changes if needed.

 ### Running the code
 See [impl-python/README.md](impl-python/README.md)